nzamani/ui5-nabi-m/docs/deployment/sap-nw-abap-deployment.md

-# Deployment of nabi.m SAP NW ABAP
+# Deployment of nabi.m to SAP NW ABAP

 ## Before Deployment